matfantinel/enhanced-css-slider/README.md

 # Enhanced CSS Slider

+> [!warning]
+> This project is in its early stages and can be very unstable.
+The goal is to improve it and standardize its API as it's used in more projects.

 Enhanced CSS Slider is a web component that wraps up all the JavaScript logic needed to:

 - Add Previous/Next arrows to a slider;